-The company has vehicle repair workshops which service internal and external customers.
+The company has vehicle repair workshops and paint shop which service internal and external customers.

 The company carries out quarrying and the supply of aggregates and landscaping products.

 The company maintains water, sewer and wastewater facilities.

 The company is a partner in the Lake Hood Extension Project (LHEP) joint venture.